devabz/IKT215-G-BayesDecisionTheory/README.md

 Independence depends on the fact that the outcomes or possibilities of whatever space, universe or phenomenon we're interested in, are mutually exclusive.
 Essentially, in such a universe, any sample maps to a single outcome among many possible outcomes.
 <br><br>
 Formally, we can describe exclusiveness using set theory.
-A series of events $\{ A_1, A_2, ... , A_n \}$ are mutually exclusive if their intersection is equal to an empty set.
+A series of events $\big( A_1, A_2, ... , A_n \big)$ are mutually exclusive if their intersection is equal to an empty set.

 $$ A_i \cap A_j =  \emptyset \quad \text{for all} \; i \neq j $$